# # # #

 NEXT CLUB MEETING

-This meeting we will host Jack W4JJ.
-Afghan Amateur Radio License, T6LC was granted from the Government of the Islamic Republic of Afghanistan on 2 December 2009 I closed my station on 8 March 2010 Combat DX-expedition is complete.
-Jack came out to Field Day.
+Our program was provided by Jack W4JJ.
+Afghan Amateur Radio License, T6LC was granted from the Government of the Islamic Republic of Afghanistan on 2 December 2009 and operated until 8 March 2010 Combat DX-pedition is complete.
+I understand it was one of our best programs.
+Thanks Jack!

 Location: Alexandria Police Dispatch Center